 If you watched Spieth — not to mention the what-you-see-is-what-you-get, down-to-earth Watson, over the four days, you saw a good model of how to handle the media, compete at the highest level of your profession and turn a second-place finish into a win.

 The content of this blog is about crisis management and mismanagement in a digital age.
 It originates with Steve Bell, who spent 30 years as a journalist for the Associated Press and in four top editor positions at The Buffalo News.
-He is now Partner/Director of Public Affairs at Eric Mower + Associates, one of the nation’s largest independent advertising, integrated marketing and public relations agencies, with seven offices in the Northeast and Southeast.
-Learn more about EMA at http://www.mower.com.
+He is now Partner/Director of Public Affairs and Crisis and Reputation Management at Eric Mower + Associates, one of the nation’s largest independent advertising, integrated marketing and public relations agencies, with seven offices in the East.
+Learn more about EMA at mowerpr.com/crisisready.
 Steve’s blog is based on his own opinions and does not represent the views or positions of Eric Mower + Associates.